RyanNielson/SimpleSpriteAnimator/README.md

 # Simple Sprite Animator
 Simpler 2D sprite animation in Unity.

-Sprite animation in Unity is powerful, but often too complicated.
-You have to create animations, set up animator states, add transitions, and much more.
-This project aims to make sprite animation much simpler.

 ##### This is an early work in progress.
 Please report any issues you find.
 Also, feel free to contribute fixes or additions.

 ## Why Should I Use Simple Sprite Animator?